-The MasterMind project aims to make high quality treatment for depression more widely available for adults suffering from the illness by the use of ICT.
+The MasterMind project aimed to make high quality treatment for depression more widely available for adults suffering from the illness by the use of ICT.
 A major cause of morbidity worldwide, depression is characterised by its high incidence, social cost and proven clinical effectiveness of ICT in its treatment.

-Our goal is to assess through implementation at scale (more than 5.000 patient overall) the impact of cCBT (computerised Cognitive Behavioural Therapy) and video conference for collaborative care and treatment for depression across 10 EU and Associated Countries.
+Our goal was to assess through implementation at scale (more than 5.000 patient overall) the impact of cCBT (computerised Cognitive Behavioural Therapy) and video conference for collaborative care and treatment for depression across 10 EU and Associated Countries.

 Overall goal and themes

 MasterMind’s overall goal was to “pave the way for equal access to quality mental health care across Europe”.
 This was based on the central themes of MasterMind:

 - Accessibility and equity: All European citizens suffering from depression should have equal access to high quality treatment.

 - Collaboration: Countries and regions within Europe should collaborate in order to exchange knowledge to optimize treatment for depression.

 - Inclusiveness: All relevant stakeholders should be included in the process of developing depression treatment options.

 - Self-management: All citizens suffering from depression, who are able to, and who would benefit from it, should have the opportunity of managing their own mental health.